UPDATED: APRIL 19, 2023 | 3 MIN READ

 Finding affordable health plans is becoming more challenging.
 Here is a breakdown of some states where families pay less for health care insurance.

-Families who live in the state of Washinton contribute the least amount out-of-pocket when paying for an annual healthcare premium.
+Families living in the state of Washinton contribute the least out-of-pocket when paying for an annual healthcare premium.
 The average cost is around $4,600.

 Indiana and Michigan